JHJee/problem-solving-in-python/README.md

 # problem-solving-in-python
-My solutions to coding problems in Python
+Solutions to coding problems in Python